3alyef/al-postEl-api-m2/README.md

 - **dotenv**: Environment variable manager, allowing secure and flexible application configuration.
 - **Socket.IO**: Library for real-time communication, managing the connection between the client and server for instant message sending and receiving.
 - **TypeScript**: Language that adds static typing to JavaScript, providing safer and more efficient development.
+- **Jest**: Testing framework.
+Some functions have unit tests implemented using Jest.
 ## Installation

 To install and run the API locally, follow these steps: